Is Public Debt Arm's Length? Evidence from Corporate Bond Purchases of Life Insurance Companies

 Presentations (* indicates presentation by coauthor): NBER Insurance Working Group 2023* ; WFA 2021*

-Abstract: I propose a new methodology to help disentangle the demand drivers of government bond risk premia.
+Abstract: I propose a new methodology to help disentangle the demand drivers of government and corporate bond risk premia.
 I model and estimate a demand system where the set of available assets has a strict factor structure and where investors have a benchmarking motive.
 The demand curve relates an investor’s portfolio factor loadings to the factors’ risk premia and the factor loadings of a benchmark portfolio.
-I use this system to estimate mutual funds’ demand for the slope, level, and curvature factors for Treasury bonds.
+I estimate this demand system for institutional investors in the Treasury and corporate bond markets.
+I use the estimated demand curves, along with a market clearing condition, to study how investor composition affects equilibrium bond yields.

 Presentations: MFS Workshop PhD Poster Session (May 2024)

-Winner of Liew Fama-Miller Prize for best second year paper in Finance, University of Chicago Booth School of Business.
+Winner of Liew Fama-Miller Prize for best second-year paper in Finance, University of Chicago Booth School of Business.
+This research was funded in part by the John and Serena Liew Fellowship Fund at the Fama-Miller Center for Research in Finance, University of Chicago Booth School of Business.